astrofra/amiga-imagetools/README.md

 make

-This project was tested with VBCC and Kickstart 1.3
+This project was tested with :
+ - VBCC and Kickstart 1.3
+ - SAS/C and Kickstart 3.1